MADSolarV2/RTScienceLabFix/README.md

 - Harmony 2 (included with many mods; install separately if needed)

 ## Known Issues
-- A harmless NullReferenceException from stock ModuleScienceLab.OnTransmissionComplete still appears in KSP.log after transmission.
+- A NullReferenceException from stock ModuleScienceLab.OnTransmissionComplete
+  still appears in KSP.log after transmission.
 This has no gameplay effect — science is correctly awarded and the lab buffer correctly deducts before it fires.
   -Not tested with transmitting from background vessels.
 There's a chance if you're not directly controlling the vessel with the MPL at the time of transmission, science could be lost or duped or nothing happens at all.